 In an effort to give you the best possible service, we would be grateful if you could take a few minutes of your time to answer a few questions.

-Dr. Andrew Pippas is medical director and director of clinical oncology research with the John B. Amos Cancer Center in Columbus, Georgia.
+Dr. Andrew Pippas is medical director and director of clinical oncology research with the John B. Amos Cancer Center at Piedmont Columbus Regional in Columbus, Georgia.
 Dr. Pippas' research interests include gastrointestinal malignancies.
+A 2010 Distinguished Georgia Cancer Scholar, he a recipient of the National Institutes of Health's Physician Scientist Award.
+Dr. Pippas is board certified in Internal Medicine, Hematology, and Medical Oncology.
 He earned his Doctor of Medicine from the University of Utah School of Medicine in Salt Lake City, and completed his residency in internal medicine and a fellowship in medical oncology/ hematology at the Duke University Medical Center in Durham, North Carolina.
-He is board-certified in Medical Oncology.
-Dr. Pippas is a recipient of the National Institutes of Health's Physician Scientist Award.
 He is an active member of the American Society of Clinical Oncology and the American Society of Hematology.

 Click above, then for optimal viewing, hit the Fullscreen icon in the bottom right corner.